Paper Information

 Additional Resources:

 • Dual-Encoder Architecture: Combines a Vision-Text-Layout (VTL) encoder (based on UDOP) with a specialized, pre-trained Optical Chemical Structure Recognition (OCSR) encoder (MolScribe).
+Let $E_{\text{VTL}}$ represent the combined sequence embedding and $E_{\text{OCSR}}$ represent the domain-specific visual embeddings.

-• Optimized Representation: A compacted version of CXSMILES that moves variable groups into the SMILES string and adds explicit atom indexing to handle complex “frequency” and “position” variation indicators.
+• Optimized Representation: A compacted version of CXSMILES moves variable groups into the SMILES string and adds explicit atom indexing to handle complex “frequency” and “position” variation indicators.

 The authors validated their approach using the following setup: